ncoudsi/ft_server/README.md

 more precises informations here : http://nginx.org/en/docs/beginners_guide.html <br/>

 **lines 1-9 :** `server{...}` <br/>
 That is a context, called `server`.
-A context is a group of directives with a scope (context{scopeof the context}).
+A context is a group of directives with a scope (context{scope of the context}).
 The `server` context sets configuration for a virtual server. <br/>

 **line 3 :** `listen 80;` <br/>